When is an Electrical Permit Required?

 What is the Cost?

-The minimum fee for residential installations is $94.50 which includes a processing fee of $90.00 and a 5% automation fee of $4.50.
-The minimum fee for commercial installations is $157.50 which includes a processing fee of $150.00 and a 5% automation fee of $7.50.
-The total fee will be the sum of the processing fee plus the price of the items/work listed on the application.
-See the fee schedule which is printed on the back of the permit application.
+The minimum processing fee for residential installations is $90.00 and the minimum processing fee for commercial installations is $150.00.
+The total fee will be the sum of the processing fee plus the price of the items/work which is printed on the back application, plus a 5% automation enhancement fee assessed to the sum of the processing fee and items/work prices.

 What is the Application Process?